 Our international operations have provided and will continue to provide a significant portion of our total net sales.
 As a result, total net sales will continue to be affected by fluctuations in the U.S. dollar against foreign currencies.
 In order to provide a framework for assessing how our underlying businesses performed excluding the effect of foreign currency fluctuations, in addition to comparing the percent change in net sales from one period to another in U.S. dollars, we also compare the percent change in net sales from one period to another period using "net sales in local currency."
 Net sales in local currency is not a U.S. GAAP financial measure.
-Net sales in local currency removes from net sales into U.S. dollars the impact of changes in exchange rates between the U.S. dollar and the local currencies of our foreign subsidiaries, by translating the current period net sales into U.S. dollars using the same foreign currency exchange rates that were used to translate the net sales for the previous comparable period.
-We believe presenting net sales in local currency is a meaningful comparison of net sales of our foreign operations from period to period.
+Net sales in local currency removes from net sales into U.S. dollars the impact of changes in exchange rates between the U.S. dollar and the local currencies of our foreign subsidiaries, by translating the current period net sales in local currency is useful to investors because it allows a meaningful comparison of net sales of our foreign operations from period.
+We believe presenting net sales in local currency is an an alternative to net sales of our foreign operations from period to period.
 However, net sales in local currency measures should not be considered in isolation or as an alternative to net sales in U.S. dollar measures that reflect current period exchange rates, or to other financial measures calculated and presented in accordance with U.S. GAAP.